momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 ### Resolveing AAAA Queries to an authoritive name server.
 TODO:

-To know  if the server has IPv6, 5.1 of RFC6147
+To know if the server has IPv6, follow 5.1 of RFC6147.

 ### Obtaining the Pref64::/n
-The resolver can know the Pref64::/n by static configuration (most likely because this resolver may also do DNS64 Network Address Translation to the IPv4 address to the domain with only a A record) or by using RFC7225 or RFC8781.
+The resolver can recognize the Pref64::/n using static configuration or other or by using RFC7225 or RFC8781.
-Using RFC7050 or draft-hunek-v6ops-nat64-srv may not work because these need a resolver to work.
+Because these require a resolver to function, using RFC7050 or draft-hunek-v6ops-nat64-srv connot be successful.

 ### Performing the Synthesis